Housing for Returning Students - 2025-2026 Housing Selection Process

 2. Only the leader of your roommate group will be able to choose your living space if you are in a group.
 If the leader of your group is unavailable to choose your room or suite at your designated Housing Selection time, he/she can transfer the group leader designation to another group member by clicking the green arrow next to his/her name in the "Roommate Management" tab.

-3. Roommate groups will be able to be modified at any time during the selection process.
+3. Roommate groups will be able to be modified at any time during the general selection process (they are locked for LLC and Full suite selection).
 This means if the suite you want is unavailable and your backup plan is a corridor, you can disband and reform your roommate group as needed to be able to select into your backup plan location.

 4. Make sure you look at the gender restriction of the room or suite you are looking at.
 Some are listed as "Same Gender" and some are listed as "Mixed Gender".
 You should choose which you prefer even if you have a full group.
 If you prefer same gender and select into a mixed gender suite, someone who identifies as a different gender than yours may select into that space or if you lose a suitemate later could be assigned there as the system sees that suite as a mixed gender suite.